emmajanedrews/base-template/_posts/2018-04-24-going-behind-the-scenes-with-an-escrow-officer.md

 **For your convenience, here are the timestamped highlights of our conversation:**

-1:11 - The role of an escrow officer in a buyer-side transaction&nbsp;<br>2:22 - The key steps they take care of during the transaction&nbsp;<br>3:41 - Why these steps are important<br>6:21 - Which parties they provide the title report to&nbsp;<br>7:11 - The next step in the transaction<br>8:03 - What the funding and recording process looks like&nbsp;<br>9:46 - Explaining the two deeds that are recorded when someone takes out a loan: the warranty deed and the deed of trust<br>10:31 - What happens after the deeds are recorded<br>12:04 - Separating the title and insurance side of the transaction and the escrow process<br>13:35 - What it means when a buyer gets their owners policy of title insurance
+1:11 - The role of an escrow officer in a buyer-side transaction <br>2:22 - The key steps they take care of during the transaction <br>3:41 - Why these steps are important<br>6:21 - Which parties they provide the title report to <br>7:11 - The next step in the transaction<br>8:03 - What the funding and recording process looks like <br>9:46 - Explaining the two deeds that are recorded when someone takes out a loan: the warranty deed and the deed of trust<br>10:31 - What happens after the deeds are recorded<br>12:04 - Separating the title and insurance side of the transaction and the escrow process<br>13:35 - What it means when a buyer gets their owners policy of title insurance

 {% include pullquote.html %}